bverbeken/bverbeken.github.io/content/en/about/_index.md

 Kids, if you happen to read this one day: ik zie ulle graag.

 ## Runner
-A couple of years ago, I was seriously overweight.
-On a beautiful January 1, I decided I had to lose 30kg.
+A couple of years ago, I was pretty overweight.
+On a beautiful January 1, I decided that had to stop.
-So I stopped eating carbs and took up running as a means of supporting my diet.
+So I cut eating carbs out of my diet and took up running to burn a bit faster.

 And then the strangest thing happened: I actually started to like going for a run!

-Next thing you know, I'm a middle-of-the-packer, running 3-5 times a week, and ran a [marathon](https://www.strava.com/activities/6127388564/overview).
+Next thing you know, I'm a middle-of-the-packer, running 3-5 times a week, and ran a - slow but full - [marathon](https://www.strava.com/activities/6127388564/overview).

-I have long stopped my keto diet, and gave up alcohol as a side effect.
-I'm now watching how I fuel to be able to run harder/better/faster, instead of the other way around.
+I'm now watching my diet to be able to run harder/better/faster, instead of the other way around.

 ## Singer
-Been singing all of my life, both in choirs and solo.
+I've been singing all of my life, both in choirs and solo.

 Since a few years I'm singing as a (counter)tenor in an a capella/barberhop band called [Captain Sugar & The Daddies](https://www.facebook.com/cptsugar).